Children’s fundraising ideas

 Field day

-Invite participants to register for a day of fun outdoor games and competitions, like relay races, a water balloon toss, and a good old-fashioned tug-of-war.
+Invite participants to register for a day of fun outdoor games and friendly competitions, like relay races, a water balloon toss, and tug-of-war.

-Make your fundraising event a success with sponsorships from local businesses to offset costs and bring in more participants.
+Make your fundraising event a success with sponsorships from local businesses to help offset costs and bring in more participants.

 Lemonade stand

-Sell lemonade (and maybe some tasty treats, too!) to raise funds for your cause.
-Make purchases smooth as butter with scan-to-donate and donation forms that accept every payment method, including Venmo!
+Set up a classic lemonade stand—and maybe add some tasty treats—to raise funds for your cause.
+Make purchases seamless with scan-to-donate and mobile-friendly donation forms that accept Venmo and other popular payment methods.

 Family dance

-Give the “father-daughter” or “mother-son” dance an inclusive update and give families of all shapes and sizes an unforgettable night of cutting a rug together for a good cause.
+Give the classic “father-daughter” or “mother-son” dance an inclusive update.
+Invite families of all shapes and sizes to enjoy a fun night of cutting a rug together for a good cause.

 Choose a theme, sell tickets for your fundraising event online, and raise even more by setting up a photo booth with silly props!